 Hence we would recommend you to install 2 very valuable plugins for tracking UTM in WooCommerce.

 Get the WooCommerce Google Analytics plugin and install it.
 This will enable Google Analytics to collect your e-commerce store data like a user’s purchases, page visits and more, and turn them into amazing graphs.
 You will also be able to identify which campaign attributes to the most sales.

 Google Analytics is a very powerful tool if you take the time to explore all the buttons and filters.
 But if you’re someone who prefers the conveniences of having the UTM details displayed right in your WordPress dashboard, then take a look at our WooCommerce UTM Tracker plugin below.

-Get our WooCommerce UTM Tracker plugin from our store and install it into your WordPress.
-It was built in-house for our clients who are not familiar with using Google Analytics.
-They wanted to view campaign data right in the WordPress dashboard.
+Get our AFL WooCommerce UTM Tracker plugin from our store and install it into your WordPress.
+It was built in-house as a lightweight conversion attribution plugin for our WooCommerce clients who are not familiar with using Google Analytics.

 How to use our WooCommerce UTM Tracker plugin to capture UTM parameters?

 The best part of our plugin is that it is plug-and-play once activated, there’s no configuration needed.
 Just remember to clear your page cache after activation.

 The plugin will start tracking your website visitors for UTM parameters for 90-days or more.
 When there’s any new order or user sign-up, we will display all the UTM report we have collected from the user.